 I have some ideas for using Hadoop and data mining technologies to find collusion.
 There are also many other data or text mining topics I can easily be encouraged to advise.

-This semester a student has managed to get the program and text comparison tool, SIM_TEXT, that does a wonderful job of comparing two text files and highlighting the text similarities, working as an online tool.
+Recently a student has managed to get the program and text comparison tool, SIM_TEXT, that does a wonderful job of comparing two text files and highlighting the text similarities, working as an online tool.
 There are some fiddly bits that need extending, for example, dealing with multiple copies of text portions and doing a self-comparison, and inputting pdf (can we use Apache Tika, for example?).
 And while we are at it, I'd like to have the new/old-directory comparison working under a nice GUI.
 The tool should enable a teacher to set up their own databases = directories of student papers (such as lab reports) on a per class basis and then compare new lab reports with all the old ones for the same class.
 The software needs to be browser-based open software, so that it can be used in schools (who don't have money for expensive software or other systems).
 All data must be stored only locally on a teacher's computer.

 - Java API Finder for beginners